 While the District is currently in compliance with all primary drinking water standards, low levels of 1,4-dioxane and perfluoroalkyl substances (PFAS) have been detected at Airport Well.
-The District has been coordinating with the Regional Water Quality Control Board, who is overseeing a 1,4-dioxane groundwater remediation project at an industrial site approximately 2,000 feet way from the Airport Well and a remedial investigation of PFAS at the nearby airport.
-Due to higher costs than anticipated, this project has been postponed until the IIP 2025-2030, and Airport Well has been placed into inactive status.
+The District has been coordinating with the Regional Water Quality Control Board, which is overseeing a 1,4-dioxane groundwater remediation project at an industrial site approximately 2,000 feet way from the Airport Well and a remedial investigation of PFAS at the nearby airport.
+This project will test, design, and construct additional treatment at Airport Well capable of removing 1,4-dioxane and PFAS.
+Due to significantly higher costs than anticipated, this project has been postponed, and Airport Well has been placed into inactive status.